 The findings are entirely in line with the results of our interviews.
-Accepting that organizations need the power to exist, it can generally be anticipated that their informal counterpart's lack of formal power will be compensated.
+Accepting that organizations need the power to exist, it can generally be anticipated that its informal counterpart's lack of formal power will be compensated.
 The more it is unclear who will finally make the call within a considerable team, the more room opens for micropolitics.
 Consensus-oriented discussions "at the coffee corner" replace open conflict management.
 The longer the process takes or the more often it changes, the more unclear why decisions are made.
 These appearances might honorably be called signs of a democratic process.
-However, in capitalism, a company is, per se, not set up as a democracy.
-Leaders are neither elected nor the opinion of the majority finally dominating.
-Instead, when benchmarked on an international stage, the processes are time-consuming (i.e., costly) and create uncertainty for partners and suppliers.
+However, a company is, per se, not set up as a democracy.
+Leaders are neither elected nor is the opinion of the majority finally dominating.
+Instead, when benchmarked on an international stage, the processes mentioned above are time-consuming (=costly) and create uncertainty for partners and suppliers.
 Both aspects have the potential to damage efficiency and effectiveness seriously.

-The issue was described as "no badmouthing on my project!
+The issue was described more sharpened by as "no badmouthing on my project!
 All must propose a way forward for success".
-Alternatively: "we do behave externally in our project, but we are fighting hard internally," and: "We have to hire communication people for managing the stakeholder politics."
-Handling the politics decide upon what resources we get," and "We must use our authority for what it is worth.
-"All the interviewees supported formal and informal politics and power as essential to handling projects.
+Alternatively: "we do behave externally in our project, but we are fighting hard internally" and: "we have to hire communication people for managing the stakeholder politics."
+"Handling the politics decide upon what resources we get" and "We have to use our authority for what it is worth."
+All the interviewed supported the use of formal and informal politics and power as essential to handling projects.

-Most interestingly, the interviewees proposed a new power base: endurance.
-It seems to lie within persons in the same organization for a long time that everybody anticipates they "must somehow be important."
+Most interestingly, even a new power base was proposed by the interviewees: endurance.
+It seems to lie within persons in the same organization for such a long time that everybody anticipates they "must somehow be important."
 As a result, they are being followed without any visible reason or conspicuous achievement.
 They are, over time, accepted as cognitive authorities owing to their long experience and the stories of what they have accomplished.
-In a way, their personal story gives them endurance.
-The project manager uses these storytellers to convince the project members and stakeholders that "this is the way we are doing business, or "this is business as usual" (interviewed managers).and "this is the way we have achieved our success" (Interviewed manager).
-The storytellers are however instructed by the project managers about what stories to tell in different settings.
-Any disagreement might be settled by "this is the way we are doing it around here" or "we have always tried innovative and new ways of doing things.
-"As a manager expressed, "there is a story for everything, and a good storyteller works like a wandering cognitive authority for any project."
+In a way, their personal story gives endurance.